Towards a Science of AI Agent Reliability

 \section{Operationalizing Reliability for AI Agents}

-Building on the reliability dimensions identified across disciplines from Section \ref{sec:background}, we now operationalize these concepts for AI agents.
-Table~\ref{tab:metrics_overview} provides formal definitions of our full metric suite.
+Building on the reliability dimensions from Section \ref{sec:background}, we operationalize these concepts for AI agents.
+Table~\ref{tab:metrics_overview} provides formal definitions for our full metric suite.
 Here, we offer intuition for why each dimension and its constituent metrics matter for agent deployments.